Cognigy/Documentation/docs/en/docs/insights/cognigy-insights.md

 ## User menu

-You can find the [user menu](../ai/tools/user-menu/user-menu.md) in the upper right corner of the screen.
+You can find the [user menu](../ai/tools/user-menu/user-menu.md) in the upper-right corner of the screen.

 ## Main menu